viam-devrel/viamcodelabs/site/viamguides/src/pomodoro-bot/pomodoro-bot.md

 ### 3. Download Source Code

-The next step is to download the source code for the Pomodoro Bot application.
+The next step is to download the source code for the Pomodoro Bot application on to your Raspberry Pi.
 You can download the code from the following GitHub repository:

 * [https://github.com/CodersCafeTech/PomodoroBot](https://github.com/CodersCafeTech/PomodoroBot)